 When I graduated from “the school of the yellow bus,” I knew next to nothing about history.
-Yes, I made good grades.
-Yes, I graduated valedictorian.
-But very little about history had stuck.
-There was no reason to retain that list of events and dates past the test day, because I had no personal relation with what had happened.
-It didn’t matter to me.
+Yes, I had made good grades, but very little about history had stuck.
+There was no reason to retain that mental list of events and dates past the test day, because I had no personal relation with those events or historical figures.
+They didn’t matter to me.
+Maybe you can relate.

-But, thankfully, over the past 17 years of homeschooling in a Charlotte Mason way, I have developed an appreciation for history and personal relations with the people involved.
+Thankfully, over twenty years of homeschooling in a Charlotte Mason way, I have developed an appreciation for history and personal relations with the people involved.
 How?
 By using Charlotte’s methods of teaching history, I have learned along with my children and enjoyed doing it!

-In today’s installment of our Subject by Subject series, let’s take a look at how to teach history in a Charlotte Mason way: through living books, narration, and a Book of Centuries.
+In a Charlotte Mason education, history is taught through living books, narration, and a Book of Centuries.

 Living books are a key component to teaching many subjects in the Charlotte Mason Method, and history is one of them.
 A living book is a book that makes the subject come alive.
-It is usually written by one author who has a passion for the subject, rather than a committee who has been hired to dispense facts.
-A living book touches the emotions and fires the imagination, making it easy to see in your mind’s eye the events that are being described.
+It is usually written by one author who has a passion for the subject, rather than by a committee who has been hired to dispense facts in a textbook.
+A living book touches your emotions and fires your imagination, making it easy to see in your mind’s eye the events that are being described.
 The facts are there, but they are clothed in those living ideas that make the events stand out in your mind.

 Narration may seem easy until you try it for yourself.
-Charlotte encouraged adults to use this method to help them learn too.
-When you understand its potency, you will see why Charlotte used it in teaching many subjects.
+Charlotte encouraged adults to narrate in order to help them learn too.
+When you understand the power of narration, you will see why Charlotte used it in teaching many subjects.

 Book of Centuries

-The other great tool that Charlotte used in teaching history was the Book of Centuries.
+The third tool that Charlotte used in teaching history is the Book of Centuries.
 It’s basically a timeline in a book, organized in 100-year increments.
 As you read about (and narrate) people and events in history, jot them down on the appropriate pages in the Book of Centuries.

 The genius of this idea comes to light when you add a person to a page that already contains someone or something that occurred in the same century.
 Now your brain makes the connection: “Oh!
 He lived at the same time as _____.”
 A connection that your child makes for himself will have the deepest impression and last the longest.
 And a Book of Centuries is a prime tool for helping your child make those mental connections.